canvasxyz/canvas/docs/index.md

 companies like AngelList, Notion, and Medium in the early days.

-We are building the infrastructure that we wish existed for our previous projects, and building a runtime that can make developing decentralized and distributed systems accessible to ordinary programmers.
+We are building the infrastructure that we wish existed for our previous projects, building a runtime to make decentralized and distributed systems accessible to ordinary programmers.

 <br/>